 Trilateration Explained

-With the satellite's known position and the calculated distance from your receiver to that satellite, you know you must be somewhere on a sphere of that radius centered on the satellite.
+With one satellite's known position and the calculated distance from your receiver to that satellite, you know you must be somewhere on a sphere of that radius centered on the satellite.
 With two satellites, you are somewhere on the circle formed by the intersection of two spheres.
 With three satellites, you are at one of two points where three spheres intersect.
-In practice, one of those points is in space and the other is on or near Earth's surface, so the receiver selects the physically plausible solution.
+In practice, one of those points is deep in space and the other is on or near Earth's surface, so the receiver selects the physically plausible solution.

 Sources of Error and Correction

-GPS position errors arise from multiple sources:
+GPS position errors arise from multiple sources, each requiring different mitigation strategies:

-Consumer vs. Professional Grade
+GPS Accuracy: Consumer vs. Professional Grade

 Assisted GPS in Smartphones